-7 Stages of Trauma Bonding in a Relationship and How to Handle
+7 Stages of Trauma Bonding in a Relationship and How to Deal

 Forming a bond with our significant other is a regular part of an intimate relationship.
 This bond is based on love, commitment, and a secure attachment in a healthy relationship.